szermatt/mistty/docs/source/usage.rst

 Other shells need to be configured to do the same.
 See :ref:`shells` for shell-specific instructions.

-.. index:: pair: variable; mistty-allow-tramp-path

-If you have configured TRAMP and know that the hosts you ssh into are accessible with the default TRAMP method, you might consider allowing MisTTY to report remote paths on :kbd:`M-x configure-option mistty-allow-tramp-paths`.

 The TRAMP paths that are generated use the default TRAMP methods.
 If that doesn't work for you, you can configure it globally using :kbd:`M-x configure-option tramp-default-method` or on a per-host basis using :kbd:`M-x configure-option tramp-default-method-alist`.

+.. index:: pair: variable; mistty-allow-tramp-path

+If TRAMP is causing you trouble and you don't want MisTTY to generate paths with the default method, unset the option :kbd:`M-x configure-option mistty-allow-tramp-paths`.

 Fancy prompts
 -------------